Paul was in prison in Rome when he wrote this epistle. The Bible

 scriptures are our authority.
 We listen to them, we read them, we think about

 them, and we do everything that we can to apply them to our lives.
-The word
+The word apostle

-apostle means one who is sent.
-Even though we do not have the gift of an
+means one who is sent.
+Even though we do not have the gift of an apostle,

-find out what God wants to send you to do.
+God wants to send you to do.

 Paul was an apostle by the will of God.
 It was not Pauls choice that he became an apostle.
 He did not